 Where are the Lung Health Checks taking place?

-There are 14 areas in England where the NHS Lung Health Checks are taking place.
+There are 23 areas in England where NHS Lung Health Checks are either taking place or starting soon.
 You can find them on the map.

 There are no Lung Health Checks taking place in Scotland, Wales and Northern Ireland at the moment.

 There are other research projects on lung screening taking place in other areas of England.
 What happens is different in each area so read your information leaflet carefully.
 There should be a telephone number to call if you have any questions.